-- change in skin color — becoming pale or blue
+- change in skin color — becoming pale, patchy, and/or blue

 - jaundice (when the skin and eyes look yellow)

-Older children who have sepsis might have a fever, vomiting, a rash, change in skin color, trouble breathing, feel like their hearts are racing, or may be lethargic, irritable, or confused.
-A child with sepsis may have started with an infection such as cellulitis or pneumonia that seems to be spreading and getting worse, not better.
+Older infants and children who have sepsis might have fever, vomiting, rash, change in skin color, trouble breathing, feel like their heart is racing, or feel lethargic, irritable, or confused.
+A child with sepsis may have started with an infection such as cellulitis or pneumonia that seems to be spreading and/or getting worse, not better.

 Causes of Sepsis

 Bacteria are almost always the cause of sepsis in newborns and infants.
-Bacteria such as group B streptococcus (GBS), E. coli, Listeria monocytogenes, Neisseria meningitidis, Streptococcus pneumoniae, Haemophilus influenzae type b, and Salmonella are the more common culprits in sepsis in newborns and infants younger than 3 months.
+Bacteria such as group B streptococcus (GBS), Escherichia coli, Listeria monocytogenes, Neisseria meningitidis, Streptococcus pneumoniae, Haemophilus influenzae type b, and Salmonella are common culprits in sepsis in newborns and infants younger than 3 months old.

-Premature babies receiving neonatal intensive care are particularly susceptible to sepsis because their immune systems are even more underdeveloped than other babies, and they typically undergo invasive procedures involving long-term intravenous (IV) lines, multiple catheters, and breathing through a tube attached to a ventilator.
-The incisions an infant gets for catheters or other tubes can provide a path for bacteria, some of which normally live on the skin's surface, to get inside the baby's body and cause an infection.
+Premature babies receiving neonatal intensive care are particularly at risk for sepsis because their immune systems are more underdeveloped than other babies'.
+And they usually undergo invasive procedures involving long-term intravenous (IV) lines, various catheters or tubes, and breathing through a tube attached to a ventilator.
+The incisions an infant gets during the placement of catheters or other tubes can provide a path for bacteria, some of which normally live on the skin's surface, to get inside the baby's body and cause an infection.